List of Wu-Tang Clan affiliates: American Cream Team

 The American Cream Team were created in 1999.
 They consist of Chip Banks (died November 25, 2000), Polite (died August 1, 2023) (who would join Rae's second group Ice Water Inc.), Lord Superb (died October 9, 2018) (who was featured on Rae and Ghost albums), Twiz (who would later become part of Ghost's Theodore Unit), Triflyn (St. Lunatics affiliate and DJ for Nelly), RhymeReck, and producers Arkatech Beatz.
 Raekwon featured American Cream Team on two songs on his second album Immobilarity.
 Much of that album was produced by Arkatech Beatz and Triflyn.
-They were notably a Clan member's first offspring crew.
+They were notably the first offspring crew of a member of Wu-Tang Clan proper.
 The group also made several appearances on mixtapes and compilations, including a track titled "It's Not A Game" produced by Arkatech Beatz on the soundtrack to the film Black and White which was played over the film's credits, and a track on Funkmaster Flex's The Mix Tape, Vol. III mixtape.
 Members of the group also made appearances on albums by Raekwon's fellow Clansmen Ghostface Killah's Supreme Clientele.
 After 50 Cent dissed the Wu, along with others, on his infamous track "How to Rob", Polite and Lord Superb responded with a track called "Who the Fuck is 50 Cent?" followed by Raekwon's Clyde Smith skit off of Ghostface Killah's album.
 Before Chip Banks' death, he worked on several songs including "Ain't Nobody" (featuring Billystone), "Club Life", "Everywhere We Go", "Hold Your Head", "Heavyweight Champion", "World Order" (featuring Outlawz), "Flashbacks" & "Niggas Don't Die".
 Banks died on November 25, 2000 due to a shooting over a money dispute, and Cream Team split up.
 Like many Wu affiliates, American Cream Team completed an album, "Only In America", but it has never been released (despite being advertised in the liner notes of other Wu-Tang releases).
 Since then, Lord Superb & Twiz have been incarcerated, though both were finally able to release a few official mixtapes.
 Rhyme Recka continues to record solo material and released an album titled The Autobiography of Rapper X in 2008.